Global conflict in the 20th century brought a need to develop new techniques to treat injuries to the face and jaw.

 The Indian texts were translated into Arabic and Persian, adding to their relatively advanced medical understanding.
 Later observations by British surgeons in India were also shared, having an influence on European plastic surgery.

-Europeans had themselves recognised the importance of knowledge, from military surgeons accompanying the crusaders, to the formation of barbers guilds, to more formal 16th century works.
+Europeans had themselves recognised the importance of knowledge, from military surgeons accompanying the crusaders, to the formation of barbers guilds, to more formal 16th century medical works.

 Ambrose Pare, a French barber surgeon, published important papers to spread knowledge.
 Others developed surgical tools, or ways to cope with infection, or disease, such as the 17th century English doctor, Thomas Sydenham.